 A vast majority of psychologists have eradicated the “s” word — sin — from their vocabulary.
 This shouldn’t come as a surprise if you understand the roots of modern psychology.
 Many of the founders were avid atheists or agnostics.
 Freud held a “bitter antagonism to religion and all forms of religious authority.”
 (Wollheim 16-17)

 Sin is central to the issue of abortion.
 Most often it is the sin of adultery that results in pregnancy.
-This paves the way for the sin of abortion, which breeds many other sins of lies, deceit, neglect, alcohol and drug abuse, etc. The list can be endless.
-To heal post-abortion stress, sin must be recognized and dealt with.
+This paves the way for the sin of abortion, which breeds many other sins of lies, deceit, neglect, alcohol, and drug abuse, etc. The list can be endless.
+To heal the anxiety created after abortion, sin must be recognized and dealt with.
 Only a repentant heart can find healing.

 The Bible is full of scriptural principles which conflict with modern psychology’s “man is the center of his universe” philosophy.
 These are primary reasons why Christians should avoid modern psychology and lean on solid biblical counsel.
 The Scriptures have everything needful for whatever ails the souls of man.